wambitz/ros-noetic-containerized/docs/08_Additional_Notes.md

 The images `ros-workspace` help to run `ROS Noetic` commands without any additional configuration. :warning:

-These are the manual steps to achieve the same results if there was no entrypoint witht the [official Docker image](https://hub.docker.com/_/ros/tags?page=1&name=noetic)  from the Docker hub
+These are the manual steps to achieve the same results if there was no entrypoint with the [official Docker image](https://hub.docker.com/_/ros/tags?page=1&name=noetic)  from the Docker hub

 > :warning: These steps assume you have `ros-network` created already